-Sample bequest language can be found here, and to indicate DMARC as a beneficiary is as easy as completing a form that is separate from your will naming DMARC as a beneficiary to receive assets as you specify.
+One of the simplest ways to make a planned gift is to make a bequest, which is done by designating DMARC in your will, trust or estate plan.
+Sample bequest language can be found here, and designating DMARC as a beneficiary is as easy as completing a form that is separate from your will and naming DMARC as a beneficiary to receive whatever assets you specify.